Jerry Sloan: Coaching career

+Utah Jazz

 After departing Chicago, Sloan became a scout for the Utah Jazz for one season.
 He then became coach of the Evansville Thunder of the Continental Basketball Association for the 1984 season but never coached a game instead accepting an assistant coach position with the Jazz.

 After Frank Layden became team president in December 1988, the Jazz chose Sloan as the new head coach.
 Sloan enjoyed a successful run of 16 consecutive seasons of taking his team to the playoffs, during which time he coached future Hall of Famers Karl Malone and John Stockton, along with other players including Jeff Hornacek, Antoine Carr, Tom Chambers, Mark Eaton, and Jeff Malone.

 Sloan led the Jazz to six division championships and 10 seasons with greater than 50 wins.
-He also took the Jazz to the NBA Finals twice, losing in 1997 and 1998, both times to his old team, the Chicago Bulls, led at the time by Michael Jordan.
+After advancing to the Western Conference finals three times (1992, 1994 and 1996) but getting eliminated each time, the Jazz reached the NBA Finals twice, losing in 1997 and 1998, both times to his old team, the Chicago Bulls which were led by superstars Michael Jordan and Scottie Pippen and coached by Phil Jackson.
 By the end of this period, he had joined Pat Riley and Phil Jackson as the only coaches with 10 or more seasons winning 50 or more games.

-After the retirement of long-time Jazz players Malone and Stockton, Sloan coached a younger group of players, including Carlos Boozer, Andrei Kirilenko, Mehmet Okur, and later, Deron Williams.
+After the retirement of Stockton and Malone's departure to the Los Angeles Lakers, Sloan coached a younger group of players, including Carlos Boozer, Andrei Kirilenko, Mehmet Okur, and later, Deron Williams.

 After John Stockton retired and Karl Malone signed with the Lakers in the summer of 2003, the 2003-2004 Jazz were widely predicted to be the worst team in the NBA and some even predicted that Utah would set the all-time single season record for fewest wins in a season.
 Despite the very low expectations and despite second leading scorer Matt Harpring being sidelined for 51 games due to a knee injury, Sloan and his team were involved in a battle for the eighth spot in the Western Conference, which would have given Sloan his 17th straight trip to the playoffs.
 The Jazz were tied with the Denver Nuggets for the eighth and last spot of the playoffs with three games to go in the regular season.
 The Jazz lost the final two games, causing Sloan to miss the playoffs for the first time in 18 seasons as Jazz coach.
 After leading a young team in its first year without Stockton and Malone to an unexpected 42–40 record, he finished just behind Hubie Brown of the Memphis Grizzlies in voting for the 2004 NBA Coach of the Year Award.